 Use a Screwdriver

 Use the template that comes with the instruction manual and place it against the wall.
 Mark installation holes with a pencil.
-Next, use a screwdriver to make holes on the marked spots.
+Next, use a screwdriver to make holes in the marked spots.
 Place the wall plugs into the holes by tapping them into position.

 Install the Base into the Wall